SUSTAINABLE KPM PORCELAIN

 BYE, BYE PLASTIC...

-Porcelain dishes have a much better balance in terms of water, resource consumption, climate change and health than disposable cups and even high-quality plastic variants.
-It has been shown that a porcelain cup has a better environmental impact after just the tenth use.
-Porcelain is also ahead when it comes to composition.
-The porcelain mass is made exclusively from a few natural raw materials and without chemical additives, so that there is no additional burden on the environment.
+Porcelain tableware has a far better environmental impact than disposable cups and even high-quality plastic versions in terms of water consumption, resource consumption, climate change, and health.
+Studies have shown that a porcelain cup has a better environmental impact after just ten uses.
+Porcelain also has the edge when it comes to composition.
+The porcelain mass is made exclusively from a few natural raw materials and without chemical additives, thus reducing the environmental impact.

 ENVIRONMENTALLY FRIENDLY THROUGHOUT THE DAY

-In Germany, 7.6 million disposable plastic cups are thrown away every day - after only around 15 minutes of use*.
-With the KURLAND To-go porcelain cup, KPM Berlin offers an environmentally friendly and stylish alternative for every day - handmade in Berlin.
-Each one replaces a large number of disposable cups and thus makes a visible contribution to reducing disposable waste.
+Every day, 7.6 million disposable plastic cups are thrown away in Germany – after only about 15 minutes of use*.
+With the KURLAND to-go porcelain cup, KPM Berlin offers an environmentally friendly and stylish alternative for every day – handmade in Berlin.
+Each one replaces numerous disposable cups and thus makes a visible contribution to reducing single-use waste.

 * Source: German Environmental Aid

-With the new set of KURLAND to-go box and to-go cup, breakfast, lunch and dinner can now be transported in a particularly stylish way.
-Ideal for take-away during your lunch break or a quick after-work snack.
+With the new set of KURLAND to-go boxes and to-go cups, breakfast, lunch, and dinner can now be transported in style.
+Ideal for takeaway during your lunch break or a quick after-work snack.

-Designed by KPM chief designer Thomas Wenzel, who also designed the iconic to-go cup, the box now also shows that the classicist KURLAND relief made of cloth hangings, egg sticks and beads is a timeless classic - of course made by hand at the historic manufacturing location in Berlin -Tiergarten.
+Designed by KPM chief designer Thomas Wenzel, who also designed the iconic to-go cup, the box now also shows that the neoclassical KURLAND relief of cloth hangings, egg sticks and pearls is a timeless classic - naturally handcrafted at the historic manufactory site in Berlin-Tiergarten.

-The history of the filter goes back about as long as the history of the porcelain manufacturer itself.
-So it's no wonder that KPM Berlin has developed a porcelain coffee filter that gains its aesthetics through function: It is double-walled and reduces temperature loss through the thermal effect when filtering.
+The history of the filter goes back about as far as the history of porcelain manufacturing itself.
+It's no wonder, then, that KPM Berlin has developed a porcelain coffee filter that derives its aesthetics from its functionality: It is double-walled and, thanks to its thermal effect, reduces temperature loss during filtering.

 I don't care about plastic!

 Goodbye plastic!
-The production of disposable tableware, together with disposable cutlery and to-go packaging, uses over 105,500 tons of plastic per year throughout Germany.* So why not simply swap it out with a noble version of the currywurst bowl at your trusted snack bar?
+The production of disposable tableware, along with disposable cutlery and to-go packaging, consumes over 105,500 tons of plastic across Germany every year.* So why not simply swap it for a fancy version of the currywurst bowl at your favorite snack bar?

-* As of: 2018, source: NABU - Nature Protection Association Germany eV
+* Status: 2018, Source: NABU - Nature Conservation Union Germany eV

 I don't care about plastic!

 Goodbye plastic!
-The production of disposable tableware, together with disposable cutlery and to-go packaging, uses over 105,500 tons of plastic per year throughout Germany.* So why not simply swap it out with a noble version of the currywurst bowl at your trusted snack bar?
+The production of disposable tableware, along with disposable cutlery and to-go packaging, consumes over 105,500 tons of plastic across Germany every year.* So why not simply swap it for a fancy version of the currywurst bowl at your favorite snack bar?

-* As of: 2018, source: NABU - Nature Protection Association Germany eV
+* Status: 2018, Source: NABU - Nature Conservation Union Germany eV